 - Use of comparable database: Victim service providers are prohibited from entering data into HMIS, and instead must use a comparable database that meets HMIS requirements.
-Therefore, victim service providers proposing new projects must agree to use a comparable database and to provide the CoC with aggregate (non-identifiable) data from the comparable database. - Addressing safety needs: The project quality, readiness, and appropriateness section of the local supplemental application and the project description section of HUD e-snaps application must include a description of how the project will improve the safety of participants, and the program goals to be measured annually section of local supplemental application must propose at least one relevant measure of the degree of participant safety.
+Therefore, victim service providers proposing new projects must agree to use a comparable database and to provide the CoC with aggregate (non-identifiable) data from the comparable database. - Addressing program factors: The project quality, readiness, and appropriateness section of the local supplemental application and the project description section of HUD e-snaps application must include a description the project applicant's previous experience and performance, inclusion of victim-centered practices, plan to include survivors with lived experience, and how the project will improve the safety of participants.